Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 - another **path**
 - or a **group**

+**This can be done when dragging if the dropzone begin after the preview.**

-The difference between the 2 is that  _everything inside a path will be cut to fit this parent._
+**_If a path is inside another one it will be cut to fit his parent_**.
+Grouping is just to be well organized, and move things together with ease.

 And so with with all this mighty knowledge we can:

 - group all the part of the face
 - put the the belly inside the body, to make sure it doesn't spill out outside
 - and so on!

 {% caption Flat but OK! %}
 {% asset_img grouping-reordering.svg 450 450 "A flat colored decent cat 'A flat colored decent cat'" %}